jlfalcon3589/create-react-app-lambda/README.md

 This will start the normal create-react-app dev server and open your app at `http://localhost:3000`.

 Local in-app requests to the relative path `/.netlify/functions/*` will automatically be proxied to the local functions dev server.
+Under the hood, this uses `react-scripts`' [advanced proxy feature](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#configuring-the-proxy-manually) with the `setupProxy.js` file.